 Cape Kennedy, FL — A recently declassified document has revealed that NASA used real moon landing footage to fuel conspiracy theories that Apollo 11 and later missions didn’t happen.
-In her new book, What Really Happened on the Moon, French-born American author Rene S. Parker maintains that it was actually less expensive to go to the moon, than it was to produce a fake facsimile of it in a Hollywood studio.
+In her new book, What Really Happened on the Moon, French-born American author Rene S. Parker maintains that it was less expensive to go to the moon than it was to produce a fake facsimile of it in a Hollywood studio.

-Ms. Parker started her book journey in the Winter of 2001, when she received an anonymous FAX claiming to have intimate knowledge of what “really happened” during the Apollo missions.
-Over the next 3 months, she received over 400 pages of declassified NASA documents, dating back to 1960.
+Ms. Parker started her book journey in the Winter of 2001 when she received an anonymous FAX claiming to have intimate knowledge of what “really happened” during the Apollo missions.
+Over the next three months, she received over 400 pages of declassified NASA documents, dating back to 1960.
 The sender never identified himself, but implied in several letters that he believed the world was ending and wanted to “get it off his chest.”

 The anonymous sender also said he was dying of prostate cancer, and didn’t have long to live.

 “I know all of this sounds counterintuitive, but you have to put yourselves back in the early 1960s,” said Ms. Parker referring to Chapter 4 of a book entitled ‘The Econ of Cold War Space.’
 “It seems pretty clear back in 1960 that the United States had no idea what they were doing.
 Complicating matters, President Kennedy had just announced plans to go to the moon.
 So their first plan was just to fake the missions.
 But it wasn’t that simple.”